 This is encouraging in that it might actually provide the vehicle for the elevation of value and status of the wider benefits of core physical education.
 Rather than just an emphasis on examination PE and outcomes.
 Physical education has a real opportunity under this new inspection framework to showcase what it is able to achieve in not only providing high quality education within its own subject area but also how an effective physical education offering can actually underpin and support behaviour, attitudes and personal development.
 Watch this space!

-For more information and to read / download the full inspection document please visit the link below:
+For more information and to read / download the full Ofsted inspection framework document please visit the link below: